 While checking out Yedit you should also give Yori a try.
 It’s really a fantastic CMD replacement shell.

 In the previous post about SCO Merge I briefly mentioned WABI, which is a Windows ABI emulator for Unix.
-Initially released by Sun Microsystem, it’s believed that it came with acquisition of Interactive Systems Corp (ISC) and Interactive UNIX.
-It was available for SPARC and x86 Solaris as well as AIX on PowerPC.
+Initially released by Sun Microsystems, it’s believed that it came with acquisition of Interactive Systems Corp (ISC) and Interactive UNIX.
+It was available for SPARC, x86 and PowerPC Solaris as well as IBM AIX.
 Around 1997 it was released for x86 Linux by Caldera.
 This article will focus on Caldera’s version specifically.

 Although entirely possible to install WABI on another RPM based distribution such as Red Hat, I’m a purist and wanted to try it on Caldera Open Linux.
 The install is pretty straightforward you mount the iso file and run install script.
 In a next step you need to install an update to version 2.2D.
 This is done by replacing /opt/wabi/bin/wabiprog with extracted version of this file.
 Thanks to readers of this blog post for sharing these.